davispuh/gear-emu/plug-ins/Plugins_notes.md

         /// @brief Title of the tab window. public virtual string Title { }

+        /// Register the events to be notified to this plugin and occurs once the
-        /// Called once when the plugin is loaded.
-It gives you a reference
+        /// plugin is loaded.
+        /// Also, if you need the plugin be notified on pin or clock changes, you
+        /// need to add inside this method calls to NotifyOnPins or NotifyOnClock.
-        /// to the propeller chip (so you can drive the pins). public virtual void PresentChip() { }
+        /// To keep good performance, use only the essentials ones. public virtual void PresentChip() { }

         /// Event when the chip is reset.
 Useful to reset plugin's components